 Note The XST User Guide and Synthesis and Simulation Design Guide are available in the DocSan-searchable online book collection as well as a .pdf file.
 Both formats are available on the Documentation CD included with this release.
-Or, you can select $\mathtt{Help} \to \mathtt{Online}$ Books to access the online books.
+Or, you can select $\texttt{Help} \rightarrow \texttt{Online}$ Books to access the online books.